This classic brioche bread recipe makes deliciously buttery and tender bread.

 Instructions

-- In a bowl of a stand mixer fitted with a dough hook, add the milk and stir in the yeast and one tablespoon of sugar.
+- In a stand mixer bowl fitted with a dough hook, add the milk and stir in the yeast and one tablespoon of sugar.
 Leave it to sit for 5-10 minutes until foamy.
 Add to it the remaining sugar, eggs, flour, and salt.
 Turn the mixer on low and combine until it forms a thick but slightly sticky dough.
 Mix this dough for around 5 minutes to begin developing the gluten.

 - Add in the butter, a cube or two at a time, ensuring each cube has been incorporated before the next addition.
 Turn the mixer on medium and keep it mixing until the sticky dough starts to strengthen and come together and pull away cleanly from the sides of the bowl.